 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 39,556, 16,080 total housing units (homes and apartments), and a median house value of $176,850, Norwich real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Norwich homes are still considered rather expensive.
+With 39,556 people, 16,017 houses or apartments, and a median cost of homes of $176,096, Norwich real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Norwich homes are still considered rather expensive.

 People in Norwich primarily live in small (one, two or no bedroom) single-family detached homes.
 Norwich has a mixture of owner-occupied and renter-occupied housing.